IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

 4. Access the **System Properties Sample** microservice that was deployed to the Liberty server.

     a.
-From the Firefox Web Browser inside of the VM, and go to the URL below to display the main application web page
+From the Web Browser inside of the VM, and go to the URL below to display the main application web page

         http://localhost:9080/

-    b.  **IMPORTANT**: Click the **RELOAD** icon in the Firefox browser to reload the page.
+    b.  **IMPORTANT**: Click the **RELOAD** icon in the browser to reload the page.
 Browsers cache content, so you need to reload the page.

     ![](./images/media/image20.png)